wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/financial-services-collaboration-manager/includes/4-navigate-collaboration-manager.md

 ## Task 1: Creating tasks in Collaboration Manager for Loans

-1. The first tab that we will explore that provides collaboration is the **Tasks** tab.
+1. The first tab that we'll explore that provides collaboration is the **Tasks** tab.
 Selecting it will reveal an empty page where users can add all the relevant tasks they need to complete.

     > [!div class="mx-imgBorder"]
     > [![Screenshot of the loan application Tasks tab.](../media/no-tasks.png)](../media/no-tasks.png#lightbox)